Dogs

 Rangers address complaints of this nature, in a fair, equitable and consistent manner.

-For more details information on responsibilities, understanding behaviors, problems, strategies and the process of addressing animal noise nuisance complaints – please refer to Council’s Barking Dog Information Pack.
+For more details information on responsibilities, understanding behaviours, problems, strategies and the process of addressing animal noise nuisance complaints – please refer to Council’s Barking Dog Information Pack.

 • Domestic Greyhounds